 What to Look for in Your Donor Database

-Now that you know the benefits of an effective donor database, it’s time to consider how to choose which database will be effective for your nonprofit.
+Now that you know the benefits of a useful donor database, it’s time to consider how to choose which database will be effective for your nonprofit.
 There are two major considerations that your nonprofit should think about when it comes to looking for features of a database: What general features should you look for?
-What features will be necessary for your specific organization?
+Which features will be necessary for your specific organization?

 What general features should you look for in a donor database?

-While every nonprofit is different, there are some features that all nonprofits need from a donor database.
-We’ve already touched on some of these features such as:
+While every nonprofit is different, there are some features that all nonprofits need from a donor database, including:

 These are standard features that your organization will find in any quality donor database.
 If a donor database doesn’t have these features steer clear.
 Chances are, you’ll regret the investment or very quickly grow out of the solution.